University Church of St Mary the Virgin: Architecture

 The interior space has six-bay arcades with shafted piers, between the clerestory windows, are canopied niches with archangels holding shields.
 The roof has traceried spandrels, the chancel has transomed windows, and the sedilia is decorated with cusped arches and a frieze of vine leaves.
 The reredos is 15th-century and contains seven ornamental canopied niches containing statues of 1933.
 Restorations were carried out by Sir George Gilbert Scott in 1856–57 and 1861–62 and by Sir Thomas Graham Jackson in 1894, the parapet and pinnacles are mostly Scott's work.
 De Brome's chapel has a two-bay arcade with continuous hollow chamfered arches with Perpendicular windows.
 The tall arch in this aisle, connecting with the tower is a 15th-century remodelling of a late 13th-century window.

 Monuments include a slab with indents of a brass cross and the Virgin and Child, thought to commemorate Adam de Brome, from 1332, though the tomb chest is modern.
 The wall monuments in the nave and chancel are from the late 17th century and 18th century.
 The floor slab to Amy Robsart, wife of Robert Dudley, is modern.

-The church furnishings were refitted in 1826–28 with gothic pews and galleries, the canopied pulpit, the font and Chancellor's throne under the west gallery were designed by Thomas Plowman.
-The chancel has late 15th stalls, the panelling supporting Francesco Bassano the Younger's painting of 'The Adoration of the Shepherds' is late 17th century, and the communion rail is from around 1675.
-The de Brome chapel has early 18th-century panelling and Chancellor's throne.
+The church furnishings were refitted in 1826–28 with gothic pews and galleries, the canopied pulpit, the font and chancellor's throne under the west gallery were designed by Thomas Plowman.
+The chancel has late 15th stalls, the panelling supporting Francesco Bassano the Younger's painting of 'The Adoration of the Shepherds' is late 17th-century, and the communion rail is from around 1675.
+The de Brome chapel has early 18th-century panelling and chancellor's throne.

+The tower is 90 ft high, topped by a spire of 101 ft, giving a total height of 191 ft.

+Stained glass

 There are remnants of 15th-century stained glass in the tracery lights of the east window, and 17th-century shields in the de Brome Chapel.

-The east window and the second from the east in the south aisle were designed by Augustus Pugin.
-The west window in the nave is from 1891 and was designed by C. E. Kempe, the memorial window to John Keble is by Clayton and Bell in 1866.
+The east window and the second from the east in the south aisle are from the 19th century and were designed by Augustus Pugin, an English architect, designer, artist and critic principally remembered for his pioneering role in the Gothic Revival style of architecture.
+The west window in the nave is from 1891 and was designed by C. E. Kempe.
+The memorial window to John Keble is by Clayton and Bell in 1866.

-The tower is 90 ft high, topped by a spire of 101 ft, giving a total height of 191 ft.